How to Use

 Apart from using the standard tricks of avoiding overfitting (like Regularization, KFold Cross Validation), we also created an external validation set known as the Gold Standard from the molecules curated from 3 sources namely - Phyto Dictionary, BitterNew and UNIMI.
 A high AUC-ROC value of 0.87 on these molecules ensured the robustness of our classification models.
 For more details of the model training and comparative analysis of the state of the art, please refer to the data statistics dashboard.

-Processing a Batch of SMILES
+Processing a Batch of SMILE Identifiers

-To further enhance the user experience and to improve the utility of the BitterSweet Predict, Batch Prediction facility is provided for prediction of Bitter-Sweet taste on the basis of SMILES.
+To further enhance the user experience and to improve the utility of the BitterSweet Predict, Batch Prediction facility is provided for prediction of Bitter-Sweet taste on the basis of SMILE Identifiers.
 One may simply list a bunch of SMILES to fetch predictions.
 To avoid inordinate delays, at the moment, Batch Predict allows searching upto 10 molecules.

 Note: Batch Predictions may take a while to process since the properties of the query molecules are generated dynamically in the backend and further processed by the machine learning classifier.
 So please be patient while using this functionality.